 Select an aspect of the PICO framework below:

 |Explore issues related to POPULATION||Explore issues related to INTERVENTION||Explore issues related to COMPARATOR||Explore issues related to OUTCOME|

-Note: In addition to the methods and questions related to each aspect of the PICO, there are some general methods that should be used to explore what issues may be relevant for a particular medicine.
+Note: In addition to methods and questions specific to each aspect of PICO, there are some general methods that may be used to explore what issues may be relevant for a particular medicine.
 See the box below.

 Box.
 General methods to explore potential effectiveness issues